 Attach an Azure AI multi-service resource to a skillset in Azure AI Search

-When configuring an optional AI enrichment pipeline in Azure AI Search, you can enrich a limited number of documents free of charge.
+When configuring an optional AI enrichment pipeline in Azure AI Search, you can enrich a small number of documents free of charge, limited to 20 transactions daily per index.
 For larger and more frequent workloads, you should attach a billable Azure AI multi-service resource.

-A multi-service resource references a set of Azure AI services as the offering, rather than individual services, with access granted through a single API key.
-This key is specified in a skillset and allows Azure to charge you for using these services:
+A multi-service account provides a collection of Azure AI services, rather than individual services.
+The account has an associated resource key.
+This key is specified in an Azure AI Search skillset and allows Azure to charge you for using these services:

-- Azure AI Vision for image analysis and optical character recognition (OCR)
+- Azure AI Vision for image analysis, optical character recognition (OCR), and multimodal text and image embedding.

 - Azure AI Language for language detection, entity recognition, sentiment analysis, and key phrase extraction